viktorteren/Seto/README.md

 G: write output SMs in .g extension

 -ALL: execute the decomposition using an exact algorithm to find all minimal independent sets (not only the minimum required set to satisfy EC)

---INFO: base info are shown related to the time for the generation of the regions, also are shown N. of transitions, states, regions etc.

-Independently by the used flags, after each execution the stats.csv file is updated.

 #### Benchmarks on a set of files: